Tes3awy/Cisco-DNA-Center-Device-List/README.md

 ### Use it for your DNA Center

-This program is ready to be used for your deployed DNA Center.
+This program is ready to be used for your deployed Cisco DNA Center.

 **Create a `.env` file from `.env.example`:**